 Newton Food Centre is your one-stop food fix near town

 Apart from famous food centres such as Golden Shoe and Old Airport Road Food Centre, Newton Food Centre is another popular eating spot that can satisfy your cravings for hawker food.
-Others eat to live, but Singaporeans definitely live to eat.
-Having close to 100 stalls, Newton Food Centre is a hodgepodge of the various cuisines in Singapore.
-Here is a guide to make your experience in Newton Food Centre one that’s filled with an explosion of flavours.
+And with close to 100 stalls, it’s no wonder this food centre got chosen to be featured in Crazy Rich Asians.
+Here is a guide to making your experience in Newton Food Centre one that’s as awesome as Rachel Chu’s first meal here.

 Guan Kee Grill Seafood’s BBQ sambal stingray ($12/$15/$20) comes with an excess of hot hei bi sambal on top of fleshy fish, and this dish is enough to set your taste buds on fire.
 While it is being barbequed, it gives off a distinct smokiness that produces another layer of flavour.
 On the side, chinchalok and lime juice are served with this flaming dish to neutralise the spiciness by providing a sharp tartness to the fiery punch.